Spotswood High School (Virginia)

 Spotswood High School is a high school in Penn Laird, Virginia, in shadow of the Massanutten Peak.
-As of 2008, it competes in the Virginia High School League.
+As of 2026, it competes in the Virginia High School League.

 History

-Spotswood High School had its formal beginning in 1973 when the County School Board authorized an Eastern Rockingham building study and requested a report on a proposed new high school for eastern Rockingham County.

-A committee, composed of community persons from the Elkton and Montevideo attendance areas, as well as Central Office staff members, three Principals and several teachers from both Montevideo and Elkton High Schools, was organized to develop the education specifications for the proposed new plant.
-Although the proposal to build the new school was not implemented at this time, the work of the educational specifications committee served as a foundation for the planning of the present school.

-During the summer of 1976 the School Board voted to build a senior high school, grades 10-12, to house Montevideo and Elkton High School students.
-A committee of twenty-one people was appointed to draft a set of educational specifications for the proposed new facility.
-The committee completed its report during the 1976-1977 school year, and later revised it when a specific starting date for construction was established.

-Specific plans for names, nicknames, and colors were developed by a committee of nine persons that made final reports to the School Board in December 1978.
-The School Board reviewed the report and voted to name to the school the Spotswood Senior High School, in memory of Alexander Spotswood.
-The Board decided to leave the decision for the school's nickname and colors to the administration and students.

-Spotswood High School was established in 1980 as Spotswood Senior High School, serving grades 10-12.
+Spotswood High School was established in 1980 as Spotswood Senior High School, serving grades 10–12.
 James Upperman was the first principal.
 The school was named in honor of Lieutenant-Colonel Alexander Spotswood.
 The school colors, blue and gray, were selected from the colors of the two high schools it consolidated in the 1980s: Elkton High School (blue and gold) and Montevideo (maroon and gray).
 Elkton's High School color was actually navy blue, however, royal blue was used instead.
 The official nickname selected was Trailblazers even though it is rarely used.
-In the fall of 1984, Spotswood became a 9-12 school and changed to its present name, Spotswood High School.
+In the fall of 1984, Spotswood became a 9–12 school and changed to its present name, Spotswood High School.

 In 2009, Rockingham County Public Schools took notice of the increased population in the eastern portion of Rockingham County and opened its fourth high school, East Rockingham High School.
 The opening of ERHS alleviated the overcrowding problem at Spotswood and cut the enrollment of the school in half.